twolfson/twolfson.com/articles/life-view-free-will.md

   "author": "Todd Wolfson",
   "date": "Wed Oct 16 2013 01:00:00",
-  "keywords": "life view, free will, philosophy", "summary": "Personal viewpoint on [Free Will](http://en.wikipedia.org/wiki/Free_will)."
+  "keywords": "life view, free will, philosophy", "summary": "Personal viewpoint on [Free Will](http://en.wikipedia.org/wiki/Free_will).", "relatedArticles": ["Why I open source", "Life view: What shapes the self"] }
-}

 I believe that [Free Will][] is something to live by, whether it exists or not.